-The Broad Institute RNAi Platform uses Solexa sequencing to tally the results of pooled RNAi screens.
-We perform the following steps to generate one or more FASTQ reads files for the pooled screen:
+The Broad Institute Genetic Perturbation Platform (GPP) uses Illumina sequencing to tally the results of pooled RNAi screens.
+We perform the following steps to generate one or more files of sequencing reads (or "reads files") for the pooled screen:

 - 1. We start with multiple genomic DNA samples (conditions) gathered either from different pools, or from the same pool at different time points. - 2.
-We apply PCR to the genomic DNA with primers that are designed to attach to the genomic DNA within the vector sequence at a fixed distance from the start of the hairpin sequence.
+We apply PCR to the genomic DNA with primers that are designed to attach to the genomic DNA within the vector sequence at a fixed distance from the start of the construct barcode sequence.
 The primer contains a fixed-length DNA barcode that is unique to the genomic DNA sample.
-In this way, all the amplification products will contain the inserted barcode. - 3.
-We mix all the samples, normalized to equalize barcode representation, and run them in a single Solexa sequencing lane. - 4.
-The Solexa sequencing process generates a FASTQ file for each sequencing lane.
+In this way, all the amplification products will contain the inserted sample barcode. - 3.
+We mix all the samples, normalized to equalize barcode representation, and run them in a single sequencing lane. - 4.
+The sequencing process generates an output file for each sequencing lane.

-PoolQ comes into play after the FASTQ file has been generated.
-A single PoolQ run processes one FASTQ file.
-It attempts to parse out the barcode and the hairpin sequence from each read.
-It maps barcodes to conditions and hairpins to clone IDs, and generates a matrix with the conditions as columns, and the clones as rows.
+PoolQ comes into play after the reads file has been generated.
+A single PoolQ run processes one sequencing run.
+It attempts to parse out the barcodes representing the sample and the construct from each read.
+It maps sample barcodes to conditions and construct barcodes to construct IDs, and generates a matrix with the conditions as columns, and the constructs as rows.